 What type of content is good for the middle of the funnel?

-Middle funnel content is about research and evaluation.
-In effect, you want to support your customers in their pursuit of a solution to their problem or pain point.
+Middle-funnel content is about research and evaluation.
+In effect, you want to support your customers in pursuing a solution to their problem or pain point.

 What are the best channels for middle-of-the-funnel content?

 Your prospect has engaged with you.
 Now they might: